developer-zebra/developer-zebra-site/src/ehs/2-5/guide/setup/index.md

 </tr>
 </tbody>
 </table>
-&#42; _EHS 2.4 will be the final version that supports Zebra devices running Android Jelly Bean_.
+-->

 ## Manual Installation
-These instructions apply to direct installation (from a computer to a single device) using the installer APK that detects the target device model and operating system and installs the appropriate EHS version.
-If installing a device-specific APK from the table above, be sure to substitute the filename(s) where necessary in the instructions.
+These instructions apply to direct installation (from a computer to a single device) using the `EHS_020501.apk` EHS 2.5 installer file.

-> <b>Note</b>: The installer payload includes two EHS editions, and occupies about 170 KB more device storage than a target-specific APK alone.
-Further, the 'EHS Installer' app remains visible in the device's App Drawer following installation and should not be removed; doing so removes the ability to automatically uninstall all EHS components.
 Read about how to [uninstall EHS](?Uninstallation#uninstallation) later in this guide.

-**To install EHS manually using the automatic target selection APK and app**:
+**To install EHS manually**:

 &#49;. <b>Connect the device</b> via USB to a PC or Mac.